taesoobear/paperCrop/README.md

 About
 =
 This program converts PDF documents such as articles, and academic papers into a PDF (or image sequence) so that it can be read on a small screen of e-book devices or smartphones.
+(I developed this program partly because my kindle oasis and scribe have so many bugs in their PDF implementation.
+This tool can optimize any PDFs to work on kindles robustly.)

 Usage
 =